rrono/Tidy-Data/CodeBook.md

 Create a vector of column indexes of mean and standard deviation measurements.
 Extracts only the measurements on the mean and standard deviation for each measurement.

-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Creates a second, independent tidy data set (tidy_data.txt) with the average of each variable for each activity and each subject.
 Compute the averages of the retained variables, grouped by Subject & Activity.